Americas Musicworks

 Arts at the Abbey Series, Belmont Abbey Bascilica,NC

-Peter H. Bloom, flute, concertizes in the U.S., Canada, Europe and the Far East; appears on 48 recordings; and is a winner of the American Musicological Society’s Noah Greenberg Award.
-The Boston Globe called his playing “a revelation for unforced sweetness and strength,” while Jazz Improv hailed his "exquisite melody.”
-An active recitalist and chamber musician, he has performed for The National Gallery in London, Animusic Portugal in Braga, New Zealand School of Music in Wellington, University of Canberra College of Music (Australia), Payap University in Chiang Mai, Goethe Institute in Bangkok, The Metropolitan Museum, Atlanta's Spivey Hall, The New York Flute Club, The Bach Festival Society of Winter Park Florida, and the National Gallery of Canada in Ottawa, among others.
-He is a noted jazz artist, veteran of the legendary Aardvark Jazz Orchestra (50th season).
-He has given master classes across the globe and has served as historical performance consultant to The American Museum in Britain, The New-York Historical Society, The American Antiquarian Society, and The Museum of Fine Arts Boston.
+Peter H. Bloom, flute, concertizes in the U.S., Canada, Europe and the Far East; appears on 49 recordings; and is a winner of the American Musicological Society’s Noah Greenberg Award.
+The Boston Globe called his playing “a revelation for unforced sweetness and strength,” while Gapplegate Music Review hailed his "evergreen brilliance."
+An active recitalist and chamber musician, he has performed for The National Gallery in London, Animusic Portugal in Braga, New Zealand School of Music, University of Canberra College of Music (Australia), Payap University in Chiang Mai, Goethe Institute in Bangkok, The Metropolitan Museum, Atlanta's Spivey Hall, The New York Flute Club, The Bach Festival Society of Winter Park Florida, and the National Gallery of Canada in Ottawa, among others.
+He is a noted jazz artist, veteran of the famed Aardvark Jazz Orchestra (53rd season).
+He has given master classes across the globe and has served as historical performance consultant to The American Museum in Britain, New-York Historical Society, American Antiquarian Society, and Museum of Fine Arts Boston.
 He is contributing editor for Noteworthy Sheet Music.
 He holds an MM with distinction in flute performance from New England Conservatory and a BA (philosophy) from Boston University.

 Francis Grimes, viola, is an esteemed chamber musician, orchestral player and educator.
 He has performed with the Boston Pops, Boston Opera, Masterworks Chorale, Sinfonova, Boston Ballet, Pro Arte Chamber Orchestra, and other premier ensembles.
 He concertized nationally with the Star Wars Orchestra and performed with choral groups in tours of Italy, England and the Czech Republic.
 He regularly serves in the orchestras of Boston's venerable Colonial and Schubert Theatres.
 Mr. Grimes has served on the faculties of Milton Academy, All Newton Music School, Community Music Center of Boston, the Rhode Island Philharmonic Youth Orchestra, and the Young People’s Symphony of Rhode Island.
 He attended Boston University’s School of Fine Arts, and completed his BM at Indiana University as a student of William Primrose.
 He attended summer programs at Tanglewood and the Music Academy of the West in Santa Barbara.
 He also studied with Roman Totenberg, Bernard Kadinoff, Eugene Lehner, and members of the Berkshire String Quartet at Indiana University, and the Fine Arts Quartet at University of Wisconsin-Milwaukee.